Aparecium

 rule,

-When you generate the item
+position in rule). - When you generate the item

 (0, length, Goal,